krakenjs/jsx-pragmatic/README.md

 - Decide at runtime how you want to render them
 - Easily build custom renderers - render to HTML, DOM, or anything else!

-Because JSX is pretty usefuls, even without React!
+Because JSX is pretty useful, even without React!

 #### Build an abstract jsx component